yesmannow/mem-rebuild-pl/docs/BROWSER_CONSOLE_ERROR_TRIAGE_REPORT.md

 ### Recommendation

-🔧 **Fix Required:** Add check to only log errors with meaningful information.
+✅ **Fixed:** Added check to only log errors with meaningful information.
+Undefined errors are now filtered out.
+See `PR_BROWSER_CONSOLE_ERROR_FIXES.md` for implementation details.

 ---